Avi241/docker-drone/README.md

     sudo groupadd docker
     # Add your user to the docker group.
     sudo usermod -aG docker $USER
-    # Close the terminal or restart computer to see effects
+    # Restart computer to see effects

 # Setting up the workspace on users computer